Oligo Molecular Weight Calculator - MW, OD260 & ε260

 Knowing the exact MW is essential for converting between mass (µg) and molar (nmol, pmol) concentrations — a critical step when preparing stock solutions from lyophilized oligos.
 Vendors typically report the amount of synthesized oligo in either OD260 units or nanomoles, and you need MW to convert between these units for accurate experimental concentrations.

-The extinction coefficient (ε260) is equally important: it tells you how much UV light at 260 nm the oligo absorbs, allowing you to measure concentration using a spectrophotometer (NanoDrop, etc.).
-Our calculator uses the nearest-neighbor method for ε260 calculation, which accounts for base stacking interactions and is more accurate than simple base-additive methods.
+The extinction coefficient (ε260) is equally important: it tells you how much UV light at 260 nm the oligo absorbs, allowing you to measure concentration using a spectrophotometer such as a NanoDrop.
+The calculator uses nearest-neighbor ε260 calculation for DNA sequences, which accounts for base stacking interactions instead of relying only on simple base-additive sums.

 How to Use the Molecular Weight Calculator